hashicorp/hcl/hcl/hclsyntax/spec.md

-# zcl Native Syntax Specification
+# HCL Native Syntax Specification

-This is the specification of the syntax and semantics of the native syntax for hcl. zcl is a system for defining configuration languages for applications.
+This is the specification of the syntax and semantics of the native syntax for HCL.
+HCL is a system for defining configuration languages for applications.
-The zcl information model is designed to support multiple concrete syntaxes for configuration, but this native syntax is considered the primary format and is optimized for human authoring and maintenence, as opposed to machine generation of configuration.
+The HCL information model is designed to support multiple concrete syntaxes for configuration, but this native syntax is considered the primary format and is optimized for human authoring and maintenence, as opposed to machine generation of configuration.